vkyadav03/languagetool-api/README.md

 const languagetool = require("languagetool-api");

 var params = {
   language: "pl-PL", // This is required!
+You can get list of language codes with languagetool.codes
   text: "Piekasz", // This is required too!
   disabledRules: ["CASING", "PUNCTUATION"] // This is optional.
 };